KateBuck/Mindoti/README.md

-# KMM
+# Mindoti

-a mod that implements new music for your campaign and other funsies
+A mod that changes the visual part of mindustry to a less quality one, making it simpler